Open daily. Always free.

 Thomas Ball

-Thomas Ball composed this statue commemorating the Emancipation Proclamation following President Abraham Lincoln’s assassination.
-The sculpture represents Lincoln granting freedom to a figure representing enslaved people.
-Lincoln magically breaks the chains of bondage with his raised hand and bids a kneeling slave to rise from his lowly position.
-The scroll in the president’s other hand represents the Emancipation Proclamation, which rests on a column symbolizing the United States.
-In contrast to the heroic portrayal of Lincoln, who stands fully clothed, the nude Black man crouches in an inferior position and is not an individual, but a racial type.
-The statue characterizes Black freedom as an act of white power, given to a figure who remains on the ground, unable to free himself.
-The statue affirms an unequal relationship between Black and white Americans even as it purportedly celebrates emancipation.
-Although the kneeling figure seen here was an idealized racial type, Ball later revised the composition and modeled the man’s face after a photograph of Archer Alexander, a formerly enslaved man.
-Larger versions of the revised statue were cast in bronze and erected as monuments to freedom in Washington, D.C. and Boston.
-The latter was removed in 2020.
+Thomas Ball composed this statue commemorating the Emancipation Proclamation following President Lincoln’s assassination.
+The sculpture represents Lincoln magically breaking the chains of bondage with his raised hand.
+The scroll in the president’s other hand represents the Proclamation.
+In contrast to the heroic portrayal of Lincoln, the nude Black man crouches in an inferior position.
+He is not an individual, but a racial type representing all formerly enslaved people.
+The sculpture characterizes Black freedom as an act of white power, given to a figure who remains on the ground, unable to free himself.
+It affirms an unequal relationship between Black and white Americans even as it celebrates emancipation.
+Ball later revised the composition and modeled the kneeling man’s face after a photograph of Archer Alexander, a formerly enslaved man.
+Larger versions of the revised statue were erected as bronze monuments in Washington, DC, and Boston.
+The city removed the latter in 2020.
+In 2021, the Chazen partnered with the MASK Consortium and artist Sanford Biggers to interpret Emancipation Group for contemporary America.
+Learn more about the ongoing re:mancipation project at remancipation.org.

 Artist